Polymero/ctf-writeups/2021/Foobar CTF 2021-04/Intern/README.md

 print()
 ```

-Finally I applied the Franklin-Reiter attack in sage using the following.
+Finally I applied the Franklin-Reiter attack in Sage using the following script.

 ```py
 ### RUN IN SAGE ENVIRONMENT ###